13 Causes Of Burping & Shortness Of Breath (Simplified By A Gastroenterologist).

 Symptoms of Gastroparesis:

-- Feeling of fullness as soon as you start eating.
+- The feeling of fullness as soon as you start eating.

 - Excessive gas and Burping.